ashleydavis/docker-compose-nodejs-example/README.md

 Now navigate your browser to http://127.0.0.1:3000/ to view the app.

-## Building and running the Docker image in the Vagrant VM
+## Running the Docker image in the Vagrant VM

 Ensure you have VirtualBox and Vagrant installed.